Green's function for cut points of chordal SLE attached with boundary arcs

-However, here we prefer another proof, which provides us some information that will be needed later.
+We will not develop such theory here.
+Instead, we give another proof, which provides us some information {of the coupling measure, e.g., Lemma \ref{RN-Lemma},} that will be needed later.
 The proof in the special case that $m=2$ and $\rho_1=\rho_2=2$ were given in \cite[Section 3]{Two-Green-interior}.
 Here we are interested in the case that $m=2$ and $\rho_1=\rho_2=\kappa-4$.
-For the reader's convenience, we provide a complete proof of Proposition \ref{prop-commu} here.
+For the reader's convenience {and future reference}, we provide a complete proof of Proposition \ref{prop-commu} here.

 For $j=1,2$, let $\Xi_j$ denote the space of simple crosscuts of $\D$ that separate $e^{iw_j} $ from $e^{iw_{3-j}},e^{iv_1} ,\dots,e^{iv_m},0$.
 For $j=1,2$ and $\xi_j\in\Xi_j$, let $\tau^j_{\xi_j}$ be the first time that $\eta_j$ hits the closure of $\xi_j$.
 Let $\Xi=\{(\xi_1,\xi_2)\in\Xi_1\times\Xi_2,\dist(\xi_1,\xi_2)>0\}$.
 For $\ulin\xi=(\xi_1,\xi_2)\in\Xi$, let $\tau_{\ulin\xi}=(\tau^1_{\xi_1},\tau^2_{\xi_2})$.
 We may pick a countable subset $\Xi^*$ of $\Xi$ such that for every $\ulin\xi=(\xi_1,\xi_2)\in\Xi$, there is $\ulin\xi^*=(\xi_1^*,\xi_2^*)$ such that $\xi_j^*$ disconnects $\xi_j$ from $0$, $j=1,2$.
 The significance of $\Xi$ and $\Xi^*$ is that $[\ulin 0, \tau_{\ulin\xi}]\subset \cal D$ for any $\ulin\xi\in\Xi$, and ${\cal D}=\bigcup_{\xi\in \Xi^*} [\ulin 0, \tau_{\ulin\xi}]$.